microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/Update-MgDeviceManagementVirtualEndpointOnPremisesConnection.md

 	VirtualNetworkId = "/subscriptions/0ac520ee-14c0-480f-b6c9-0a90c58ffff/resourceGroups/ExampleRG/providers/Microsoft.Network/virtualNetworks/ExampleVNet"
 	SubnetId = "/subscriptions/0ac520ee-14c0-480f-b6c9-0a90c585ffff/resourceGroups/ExampleRG/providers/Microsoft.Network/virtualNetworks/ExampleVNet/subnets/default"
 }
-Update-MgDeviceManagementVirtualEndpointOnPremisesConnection -CloudPcOnPremisesConnectionId $cloudPcOnPremisesConnectionId -BodyParameter $params
+Update-MgBetaDeviceManagementVirtualEndpointOnPremisesConnection -CloudPcOnPremisesConnectionId $cloudPcOnPremisesConnectionId -BodyParameter $params
 ```

-This example shows how to use the Update-MgDeviceManagementVirtualEndpointOnPremisesConnection Cmdlet.
+This example shows how to use the Update-MgBetaDeviceManagementVirtualEndpointOnPremisesConnection Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS